dalyIsaac/Whim/docs/docs/layout-engines.md

 ## `TreeLayoutEngine`

-<xref:Whim.TreeLayout.TreeLayoutEngine> is a layout that allows users to create arbitrary grid layouts.
-Unlike `SliceLayoutEngine`, windows can can be added in any location.
+<xref:Whim.TreeLayout.TreeLayoutEngine> is a layout that allows users to create arbitrary grid layouts, similar to `i3`.
+Unlike `SliceLayoutEngine`, windows can can be added in any location at runtime.

 `TreeLayoutEngine` requires the <xref:Whim.TreeLayout.TreeLayoutPlugin> to be added to the <xref:Whim.IPluginManager> instance: